Organically Grown Company’s Groundbreaking Move to New Ownership Structure

 The company has been particularly progressive in partnering with its farmers and developing long-term solutions.
 When a number of local organic berry farmers were struggling to get time at big packaging houses, for example, OGC created its own infrastructure to help the farmers pack their produce and get it to market.
 When Pacific Northwest farmers suffered financially because of their short growing season, OGC helped them grow and market a new crop, the winter-hardy purple sprouting broccoli.

 The company is also committed to corporate social and environmental responsibility.
 OGC obtains all the energy it uses from renewable sources or offsets it with renewable energy credits.
 Only four percent of the waste it generates goes into landfill—no small feat for a food company.
 OGC works to find homes for unsellable produce through connections to food processors, food banks, livestock farmers, and even animals at the Oregon Zoo.
 Bike delivery service B-Line, an OGC partner, delivers produce in Portland by cargo trikes—a notable 301 tons in 2017.
-OGC takes good care of its 230 employees, too, by offering health insurance, 401(k) plans, and, until the recent transition to the perpetual trust, an ESOP.
+OGC takes good care of its 230 employees, too, by properly understanding the life insurance market review rights of its employees to offer them proper health insurance, 401(k) plans, and, until the recent transition to the perpetual trust, an ESOP.
 (Under the trust, employees are eligible for profit sharing.)

 Striving to preserve independence